TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/ModelWithChildren.md

 ## NHibernate

-By default, NHibernate does not support a clean seperation between the data access layer and the rest of the application.
+By default, NHibernate does not support a clean separation between the data access layer and the rest of the application.
 This is due to the way the lazy-loading works, which requires an active `ISession` even when lazy-loading isn't desired.

 The work-around is to explicitly trigger lazy-loading when the child rows are desired.
 When the child rows are not desired, block lazy-loading by setting the collection property to an empty list.

+For partial deletes, you have to explicitly find and delete the child rows that are no longer needed.
+Furthermore, this must be done in a separate `ISession` to avoid a ` NonUniqueObjectException`.

 @snippet cs [..\Recipes.NHibernate\ModelWithChildren\ModelWithChildrenRepository.cs] ModelWithChildrenRepository